surfaceUsed/hyperskill-projects/readability-scorer/README.md

 Each test returns an estimated grade level based on the text's structure and linguistic complexity, providing an objective measure of readability for different types of content.

+`TestFactory.java`: Factory class responsible for creating specific instances of the readability test classes based on a given search keyword.

+This pattern helps decouple the instantiation of the readability test instances, allowing for flexible test selection based on user inputs.

 ---

 ### Running the application